-- Assessment and adaptation of a prescription – Pharmacists may adapt an existing prescription or contact the original prescriber to have a prescription changed.
+- Assessment and adaptation of a prescription – Pharmacists may adopt an existing prescription or contact the original prescriber to have a prescription changed.
 This may apply, for example, when a patient loses weight or has a reduction in blood pressure.

 - Patient assessment for initiating medication therapy – If a pharmacist has additional prescribing authority, the pharmacist will be compensated for assessing a patient and writing a prescription.

-- Patient assessment in a medication-related emergency – In an emergency situation where a pharmacist believes that medication is necessary and the patient does not have a prescription for a drug, the pharmacist can authorize use of that drug.
+- Patient assessment in a medication-related emergency – In an emergency situation where a pharmacist believes that medication is necessary and the patient does not have a prescription for a drug, the pharmacist can authorize the use of that drug.

 - Assessment and administration of medications by injection– Pharmacists will be compensated for patient assessment, administration of injection drugs and pre- and post-injection monitoring of patients

-- Comprehensive annual care plan – This plan is created by a pharmacist and patient to address a patient’s complex health needs, for example, diabetes combined with an addiction.
+- Comprehensive annual care plan – This plan is created by a pharmacist and patient to address a patient’s complex health needs, for example, diabetes combined with addiction.
 The plan is intended to help patients understand their medications, set medication therapy goals and allow pharmacists to monitor patients’ progress.

 - Standard medication management assessment – This plan is the same as the above plan, but is designed for patients who have simpler health needs.

-Pharmacist compensation for these services also became effective July 1, 2012The content of this came from a Great West Life memo and is for general use and informational purposes only.
+Pharmacist compensation for these services also became effective July 1, 2012The The content of this came from a Great-West Life memo and is for general use and informational purposes only.
 It is not intended to be legal or tax advice.
 The content of this article is based on information available at the time of publication, which is subject to change.
 Efforts have been made to ensure the accuracy of the information contained in this GroupLine.
 However, it may contain errors or omissions or become out of date following publication.